 Conditions of extreme peril to the safety of persons and property have arisen within the County of Sonoma caused by the Shady Fire, which was incorporated into the complex of fires known as the Glass Incident Fires.
-The Glass Incident Fires are fast-moving fires that have caused wildland destruction, destroyed structures and public facilities, and continue to threaten public infrastructure, and in Sonoma County, have burned over 67,000 acres.
-A proclaimed Local Emergency was ratified by the Board on October 2, 2020, and a State of Emergency in Sonoma County has been declared by Governor Gavin Newsome.
+The Glass Incident Fires were fast-moving fires that caused wildland destruction and destroyed many structures and public facilities, and in Sonoma County burned over 67,000 acres.
+A proclaimed Local Emergency was ratified by the Board on October 2, 2020, and a State of Emergency in Sonoma County has been declared by Governor Gavin Newsom.

-As result of the Glass Incident Fires, damages and dangerous conditions have arisen along County rights-ofway and other properties and facilities owned or maintained by the County that were sudden and unexpected and pose a clear and imminent danger requiring immediate action to prevent or mitigate the loss or impairment of life, health, property, or essential public services.
+As result of the Glass Incident Fires, damages and dangerous conditions along County rights-of-way and at other properties and facilities owned or maintained by the County arose that were sudden and unexpected and which still require immediate and expedited action to prevent or mitigate the loss or impairment of life, health, property, or essential public services.
 These dangerous conditions include, but are not limited to: (a) the accumulation of compromised trees and other dangerous vegetation and debris, which need to be removed to protect first responders, staff and the public; and (b) damage to County owned or maintained properties and facilities, including assets at the Los Guilicos campus and various roads and waterways throughout the eastern portion of the County.
 For example, repairs are needed to restore water booster systems that serve the Juvenile Justice Center and Valley of the Moon Children's Home, extensive smoke and water damage needs to be mitigated in impacted buildings, and hazardous materials from burned buildings need to be immediately abated.